 Failsafe: Low DHW Temperature The boiler has entered Failsafe mode due to a low DHW temperature.
 Failsafe: Low Header Temperature The boiler has entered Failsafe mode due to a low Header temperature.
 Failsafe: Low Return Temperature The boiler has entered Failsafe mode due to a low Return temperature.
 Failsafe: Low Supply Temperature The boiler has entered Failsafe mode due to a low Supply temperature Fault A problem condition has been detected that shuts the boiler down or will not allow it to start.
 This condition can occur erther on the Interlocks or can be software generated.
 Fuel Change (Dual Fuel) is in Progress If the boiler is configured for dual fuel - displays during a changeover.
 Gas Pressure is too High or Low If the GAS PR opens on J11A.7 & J11A.8 due to a gas pressure issue.
+Heat Exchanger Protection Fault When a Heat Exchanger Protection Fault is triggered the display will show "Heat Exchanger Protection Fault", and a corresponding log entry will be made.
+Heat exchanger monitors are mounted on a bracket near the burner viewport; there is one on each heat exchanger.
+The heat exchanger has a status LED to provide operational feedback.
 Heating The system is in a heating mode, but none of the boilers are firing.
-High/Low ΔT limited Algorithm that looks at High ΔT or Low ΔT to protect boiler from thermal shock/stress.
+High/Low ΔT limited Algorithm that looks at High $\Delta T$ or Low $\Delta T$ to protect boiler from thermal shock/stress.
 When this is displayed firing rate is limited Ignition Control Alarm Occurs when the Ignition Control closes it alarm relay - Input on J5 FLAME SAFE ALARM.
 The ignition control alarm is displayed if the ignition control detects a fault.
 This could be a flame failure, air proving switch, or other fault associated with the ignition control.
 When this fault occurs, you will need to refer to the ignition control for the reason.
 Input Clamped at Modulation Maximum This clamp ensures that until all boilers are running, the input is limited to minimize over firing the system when new boilers are added.
 It also limits the boiler's input before servicing a request to go to high fire (preventing thermal shock).
 Input Clamped for Protection (Operating Limit) This clamp is active when the supply water temperature is in the Operating Limit Band (Yellow part of the Heating bar).
 It is used to limit the input of the boiler in order to minimize cycling off the Operating Limit.
 Input is limited to 1⁄2 rate The boiler is in a protection mode, High/Low Delta - firing rate limited.